fullstorydev/fullstory-node-sdk/README.md

 Use the `init` function to initialize the FullStory client with [your API key](https://developer.fullstory.com/server/v2/authentication/).

+Additional options may be provided, such as an optional `integrationSource` string, that will be applied to all requests.

 ```ts
 import { init } from '@fullstory/server-api-client';